As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Real agate is extremely popular because of the variety of colors and patterns it occurs in.
 It’s impossible to find two identical specimens.

-However, we do not recommend using the Etsy platform this time, especially for the Fire Agate purchase, as there are mostly Fake Agates hidden behind the affordable price.
+However, we do not recommend using the Etsy platform this time, especially for the Fire Agate purchase, as most of the agates are fakes hidden behind the affordable price.

 Of course, the best way to buy a Real Agate is to look for rough material, so there will be almost no way to mislead you.